DaftPyPosh/vSphereSCG/README.md

 #### esxi-7.logs-level

 It is important to ensure that enough information is present in audit logs for diagnostics and forensics.

+#### esxi-7.logs-persistent

+ESXi can be configured to store log files on an in-memory file system.
+This occurs when the host's "/scratch" directory is linked to "/tmp/scratch".
+When this is done only a single day's worth of logs are stored at any time.
+In addition log files will be reinitialized upon each reboot.
+This presents a security risk as user activity logged on the host is only stored temporarily and will not persistent across reboots.
+This can also complicate auditing and make it harder to monitor events and diagnose issues.
+ESXi host logging should always be configured to a persistent datastore.

 ### VM